Alerts¶

 record: example

-For alert rules labels and annotations can be added or overridden that will become present in the resulting alert notifications, in addition the annotations support Go Templating allowing access to the evaluated value via the $value
+For alert rules, labels and annotations can be added or overridden, which will then be included in the resulting alert notifications.
+Furthermore, the annotations support Go Templating, allowing access to the evaluated value via the $value

 variable.

-For recording rules labels can be added or overridden that will become present in the resulting metric.
+For recording rules, labels can be added or overridden, which will then be included in the resulting metric.